The Challenge

 That’s the thinking behind Greening Australia’s Cooling the Schools initiative, which is designed to help students connect with nature firsthand by planting native species in their schoolyards, at the same time empowering them to increase canopy cover, reduce urban heat, and create critical wildlife habitat.

-Thanks to funding from the NSW Government’s Greening our City program, Cooling the Schools has been delivered with more than a hundred schools across Sydney, and a pilot has also been run with eight schools in Adelaide.
+Thanks to funding from the NSW Government’s Greening our City program, Cooling the Schools has been delivered with more than 200 schools across Sydney, and a pilot has also been run with eight schools in Adelaide.

 Enthusiastic students planting in their school in South Australia.
 Credit Michael Haines.